Metallic fiber: Uses

-Metal fiber filters are used for Hydraulic fluid filtration in aircraft hydraulic systems.
+Metal fiber filters are used for hydraulic fluid filtration in aircraft hydraulic systems.
 When compared to glass fiber filtration media, metal fibers show excellent durability, as the fibers are metallically bonded together by sintering, instead of kept together by a binder material.

-Metal fiber sintered porous sheets are used as a sound attenuation medium in the aircraft cabin, reducing HVAC sounds, and auxiliary power unit noise.
+Metal fiber sintered porous sheets are used as a sound attenuation medium in aircraft cabins, reducing HVAC sounds, and auxiliary power unit noise.